Patrick-Cole/pygmi/README.rst

 ------------
 The simplest installation of PyGMI is on Windows, using a pre-built installer at `64-bit <https://github.com/Patrick-Cole/pygmi/releases>`_.

 If you prefer building from source, you can use PyPi or Conda.
-Note that if you are using PyPi,  certain libraries require binaries built.
-To do so or download binaries manually, please see the Linux or Windows section below.

-Once built, running pygmi can be done at the command prompt as follows:
+Once built using PyPi, running pygmi can be done at the command prompt as follows:

    pygmi